-Where,
+where

-C1 challenge concentration
+C1 challenge concentration;

-C2 measured mean concentration in the breathing zone of the device.
+C2 measured mean concentration in the breathing zone of the device; and

-and

 The factor 1.25 is included to allow for lung retention of sodium chloride.
 It has been derived on the assumption of an air flow rate of the device of 120 l/min and a wearer’s breathing rate of 40 l/min.